 The brothers will talk shop, candidly looking at the realities that are often ignored in the writing industry: Building a presence and making your brand stand out, even before you’re ready to publish.
 We’ll chat about everything from your visual presentation to using blogs, videos and newsletters to build your relevance and take advantage of some of the most powerful, yet most neglected tactics in the industry.

 Brown Bag Session: ”Publisher Roundtable” - with editor Beth Bacon of Booktrope

-Beth Bacon will give feedback on nonfiction book concepts.
+A representative from Booktrope Publishing will give feedback on fiction and nonfiction book concepts.
 Please bring a written 3-4 sentence description of your book-length project and give it to the room monitor before the meeting begins.
 You may remain anonymous (your name and the project title are not needed.)
 The publisher will read these out loud to the group and make comments on the appeal of the concept and perhaps make suggestions.
 Everyone is welcome whether you share a book concept or not.

-This is not a pitch session where you might ask the editor to consider your project for publication.
+This is not a pitch session where you might ask the publisher to consider your project for publication.
 If interested in pitching the publisher, please sign up for an individual appointment.